 - Learn epidemiology and nosology (classification) of affective disorders during childhood and adolescence.

 - Differential diagnosis of disorders in subjects from age six to young adulthood.

 - Indication for psychopharmacological treatment of childhood depression and bipolar and anxiety disorders, also safety and side effect considerations particular to children.

 - Conduct a structured interview of both the parent and child with use of techniques appropriate to the age and development of the child.

 - Formulate a specific treatment plan.

-- Critically review neuroendocrine and pharmacological treatment studies.
+- Critically review pharmacological treatment studies.

 Faculty: Gina Perez, MD and others